-- Accessories from other manufacturers must be intended for use on wheelchairs and must fulfil all currently applicable legal requirements. - The work required to attach the accessories from other manufacturers must be performed by qualified personnel. - The installation/manufacturer's instructions for the relevant accessories must be strictly observed when attaching accessories from other manufacturers. - Ottobock assumes no liability for combinations with medical devices and/or accessories from other manufacturers outside the Ottobock modular system.
+- Accessories from other manufacturers must be intended for use on wheelchairs and must fulfil all currently applicable legal requirements. - The work required to attach the accessories from other manufacturers must be performed by qualified personnel. - The installation/manufacturer's instructions for the relevant accessories must be strictly observed when attaching accessories from other manufacturers. - Use with other products is the responsibility of the user.
+The combinations tested by the manufacturer are listed in www.ottobock.com.